This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Slice the steak into very thin strips, about ⅛ of an inch in thickness.
-Season with ⅛ teaspoon of salt and black pepper and set the meat aside.
+• Slice and Season: Cut the steak into very thin strips, about ⅛-inch thick.
+Season with ⅛ teaspoon of salt and ⅛ teaspoon of black pepper, then set aside.

-• Toast the hoagie roll.
-Preheat the oven to 350°F (177°C).
-Slice the roll open lengthwise, careful not to cut through the bread.
-One side of the bread should remain intact.
+• Toast the Hoagie Roll: Preheat the oven to 350°F (177°C).
+Slice the roll open lengthwise, keeping one side intact.

-• Cook the vegetables.
-Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Add the sliced onions, green bell peppers, and ⅛ teaspoon of salt.
+• Cook the Vegetables: Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
+Add the onions, bell peppers, and ⅛ teaspoon of of salt.
 Cook, stirring occasionally, until the onions are golden and caramelized, about 10 minutes.

-• Add the sliced garlic and cook for an additional 1 minute, stirring frequently.
-Transfer the onions, peppers, and garlic to a plate and cover to keep warm.
+• Add Garlic: Stir in the sliced garlic and cook for 1 more minute.
+Transfer the vegetables to a plate and cover to keep warm.

-• Cook the steak.
-Heat the oil in the same skillet over medium heat.
-Add the ribeye slices and spread the meat out in an even layer.
-Cook for 1 to 2 minutes, and then flip the meat over and cook for an additional 1 to 2 minutes until cooked through.
+• Cook the Steak: Heat the oil in the same skillet over medium heat.
+Add the sliced steak in an even layer.
+Cook for 1–2 minutes per side until fully cooked.

-• Add the vegetables back to the skillet and stir to combine.
+• Combine: Return the vegetables to the skillet and stir to mix with the steak.

-• Use a spatula to transfer the cheesy meat and vegetables to the toasted hoagie and enjoy immediately.
+• Assemble: Use a spatula to scoop the cheesy steak and vegetables onto the toasted hoagie roll.
+Serve immediately.

 Notes